If you are using a ceramic cup whilst drinking with her, she is telling you that she doesn't want to be different.

 Try using the same plastic cup and make adapted products normal.

-What would your life be like if you lived in a place where no one spoke your language and you didn’t speak theirs?
+Imagine a world where no one spoke your language and you didn’t speak theirs?

-How would you tell them what you wanted, explain that you have a need or show them what you are feeling?
+How would you tell them what you wanted, how could you explain that you have a need, want or simply show them what you are feeling?

 People with dementia will start to form a new type of language using actions, behaviours, body language, noises or situations and this is called ‘The Language of dementia’.